How to make a program portable the hacker way (the hardest way/the fun way)

 Folder content before cleaning

-By examinating the contents of the folder we can choose to remove some files:
+By examining the contents of the folder we can choose to remove some files:

 READ_ME.txt is a readme file and isn’t necessary to make the game run so it can go away too.